fieldtrip/website/tutorial/artifacts.md

 # Introduction on dealing with artifacts

-This tutorial explains the general approach on how to deal with artifacts in FieldTrip.
+This tutorial explains the general approach on how to deal with artifacts.

 {% include markup/danger %}
 Since FieldTrip supports the data of many different acquisition systems, the particular artifacts in your data might behave very different from the examples demonstrated and discussed here.
 Therefore you should be aware of the different approaches and of the variability of artifact rejection (automatic/manual) procedures described onwards.